Summertime Foods for Brain Health

-- model healthy eating by having a salad with each evening meal.
+- Model healthy eating by having a salad with each evening meal.
 Even if your children won’t eat it, having them see you eat it will make their acceptance of these foods more likely.
 Allow them to modify the salad--even if they only have "lettuce salad"!

 Broccoli and broccoli sprouts

 While these are a great direct source of flavonoids, carotenoids, and other antioxidants, they are also now being researched for their ability to stimulate antioxidant production in the body.

 If you have trouble getting your children to eat broccoli, try steaming it, grinding it up in a food processor and adding it to sauces.
 You can make broccoli sprouts at home or look for them at the market in the summer.
 They have a delicate flavour and can be tossed into salads, used to top burgers, and even ground into smoothies (I have tried blending broccoli florets into a smoothie...it didn’t go over well!
 Go for the sprouts instead).

 Berries, grapes, and cherries

 Dark colored berries contain flavonoids and anthocyanins.
 Much of the power is in the skins when it comes to berries, so you don’t always get the full effect with juice.
 Incorporate these, fresh or frozen, into smoothies, popsicles, or eat them as a refreshing snack.

 Nothing says summer like fresh watermelon.
 Its sweetness is just a bonus on top of its hydrating capacity.
-Watermelon is high in lycopene, beta carotene and vitamin C - all health supportive antioxidants!
+Watermelon is high in lycopene, beta carotene, and vitamin C -- all health supportive antioxidants!

 Fresh is Best

 Heat, light, oxygen, and time are factors that degrade the quality of many antioxidants.
 So, while technically a food like blueberries are high in antioxidants, blueberries from Chili that were harvested 3 months ago and shipped to Canada will have a lower antioxidant value than blueberries picked yesterday at the farm just out of town.